Bank of Africa Uganda: Bank of Africa Group

-The bank is a member of the Bank of Africa Group, a multinational, Pan African bank headquartered in Bamako, Mali, with presence in thirty-one countries.
+The bank is a member of the Bank of Africa Group, a multinational, Pan African bank headquartered in Casablanca, Morocco, with presence in 20 countries.
 The group also maintains an office in Paris, France.
-As of June 2015, the group employed more than 12,500 people in more than 1,200 branches, servicing more than 4.5 million customers, with a total asset base in excess of €23.8 billion.
+As of December 2022, the group employed more than 6,500 employees and had a total asset base in excess of €10.2 billion.

 History

 BOA Uganda started its operations in 1984 as Sembule Investment Bank (SIB).
 In 1996, SIB was purchased by Banque Belgolaise and the Netherlands Development Finance Company.
 The new owners renamed the bank Allied Bank.
 In October 2006, Banque Belgolaise sold its shares to investors that included the Bank of Africa (Kenya), Aureos East Africa Fund LLC, and Central Holdings (Uganda) Limited.
 The name of the bank was changed to Bank of Africa (Uganda) Limited.

 Ownership

-The share ownership of BOA Uganda as of 31 December 2018 was as illustrated in the table below:
+The share ownership of BOA Uganda as of 31 December 2022 was as illustrated in the table below: